 Martian Manhunter possesses powers and abilities common to all Martians but has shown to be the most powerful of his race, largely due to be from his training as a Manhunter of Mars, and also his years as hero of Earth.

-- Super Strength - The Martian Manhunter possess vast amounts of superhuman strength comparable to Superman's strength, easily making him one of the physically strongest beings on the planet.
-J'onn, Superman, and Wonder Woman were capable of moving the earth.
+- Super Strength - The Martian Manhunter possesses vast amounts of superhuman strength comparable to Superman's strength, easily making him one of the physically strongest beings on the planet.
+J'onn, Superman and Wonder Woman were capable of moving the earth.
 J'onn can further supplement his strength by increasing his size.
 His great strength has also been shown by his ability to harm Superboy-Prime.

 - Invulnerability - J'onn has invulnerability sufficient for him to take blows from enemies whose strength surpass even Superman, such as Despero.
 He can also increase his invulnerability by altering his density to become super dense.
 His invulnerability protects him from the harsh environments of space and also re-entry into the earth's atmosphere.
 His skin can also repel bullet fire.

 - Flight - Martian Manhunter has been seen flying at Mach 10 in Earth's atmosphere.
 He has maneuverability and flight speed comparable to Superman.

 - Super Speed - J'onn and other Martians have speed that allows him to keep up with the Flash.
 His speed grants him accelerated reaction times as well.
 He is able to process thoughts and carry out actions with incredible speed as well.
 He can even utilize his telepathy at super speed, able to create a telepathic conference room for the Justice League to discuss matters in the privacy of J'onn's mind in just an instant.